8 Cloud Contact Center Providers To Know About

 2. Five9

-Five9 is a cloud contact center provider best used for workforce engagement and performance management, as well as customer communication and engagement analytics.
-It employs AI for complex capabilities, like the majority of cloud contact centers do.
+Five9 is a cloud-based contact center company best used for workforce engagement and performance management, as well as customer communications and engagement analytics.
+It employs AI for complex capabilities like the majority of others.

 3. 8x8

-8x8 is a cloud contact center platform that offers omnichannel services and sophisticated speech, engagement, and interaction analytics for customers.
+8x8 is a cloud contact center platform that offers omnichannel services, sophisticated speech, engagement, and interaction analytics for customers.
 Each agent license supports open APIs for connecting to external systems as well as CRM integration.

 4. Enghouse

-Designed specifically for Microsoft Teams, Enghouse is a cloud contact center that was one of the first companies to offer a native Skype for Business.
+Designed specifically for Microsoft Teams, Enghouse was one of the first companies to offer a native Skype for Business.
 For channels including voice, email, online chat, social media, video, co-browse and screen sharing, SMS, and chatbots, Enghouse offers omnichannel support.

 Enghouse can be made available on-premises, in the cloud, or via a hybrid strategy.
 In fact, you may purchase the contact center solution's individual components to suit your specific needs.